smapiot/piral/src/converters/piral-blazor/README.md

 In this case, you'll also have to install the `blazor` package. `piral-blazor` will use this under the hood to access the Blazor libraries.

-It should be noted that to maximize compatibility, the version of the `blazor` package should be identical to the version of Blazor you want to use. (e.g. use `blazor@3.2.1` for Blazor v3.2.1).
+To maximize compatibility, the major and minor version of the `blazor` package should correspond to the major and minor version of .NET Blazor you want to use (e.g. `blazor@3.2.x` will resolve to the .NET Blazor `3.2` release train).
+It should be noted that the patch level is not aligned.
+If a specific patch level is desired, consult the `blazor` package documentation.

 :::